 SketchUp is a 3D modeling computer program for a wide range of drawing applications such as architectural, interior design, landscape architecture, civil and mechanical engineering, film and video game design.

 Selecting the number of processing cores in your Sketchup workstation is critical.
 2D design and 3D modeling within the software relies primarily on a single processor core.
 Since the clockspeed of that core determines performance more than any other variable, a workstation with less cores (but higher clockspeed) is ideal.
-Therefore we recommend 4-core, 6-core and 8-core processors with a clockspeed of 3.0GHz and above.
+Therefore we recommend a 4- to 8-core processor with a clockspeed of 3.0GHz and above.

 If you plan on using the workstation for rendering/simulation in addition to design and modeling, then the more cores the better.